 Note: Some of the primary attractions lie outside the downtown core or even the city limits.
 The Toronto Zoo, Paramount Canada's Wonderland, and the McMichael Canadian Art Collection are all full- or half-day trips.

 You can walk from the Dundas subway station south through the Eaton Centre until you hit Queen Street; turn west to the Sheraton Centre and then head south.
-You'll pass through the Richmond-Adelaide Centre, First Canadian Place, and Toronto Dominion Centre, and go all the way (through the dramatic Royal Bank Plaza) to Union Station.
+You’ll pass through the Richmond-Adelaide Centre, First Canadian Place, and Toronto Dominion Centre, and go all the way (through the dramatic Royal Bank Plaza) to the recently revamped Union Station.
 En route, branches lead off to the stock exchange, Sun Life Centre, and Metro Hall.
 Additional walkways link Simcoe Plaza to 200 Wellington West and to the CBC Broadcast Centre.
 Other walkways run around Bloor Street and Yonge Street, and elsewhere in the city.
+Look for the large, clear underground PATH maps throughout the concourse.